Zane Maloney: 2023

-On 18th January 2023, Maloney was announced as a part of the team line-up for Rodin Carlin for 2023 season, alongside Brazilian driver and fellow Red Bull Junior Enzo Fittipaldi.
+On 18 January 2023, Maloney was announced as a part of the team line-up for Rodin Carlin for 2023 season, alongside Brazilian driver and fellow Red Bull Junior Enzo Fittipaldi.
 Maloney qualified a poor 18th in the Bahrain opening round, but narrowly missed points in ninth during the sprint.
 A sprinting feature race charge followed, benefitting from lap 1 chaos and fresher tyres to claim third place and his first F2 podium.
 Following the race, Maloney stated that "the engine shut off" mid-race momentarily.
+Maloney had a dreadful weekend in Jeddah, he spun out in the sprint race and lacked pace in the feature race, ending without points.
+The Barbadian driver bounced back in Melbourne by qualifying fifth, and ended all the races in the same position.
+Despite securing ninth in Baku qualifying, he would have a forgettable weekend, colliding with Victor Martins at the start in the sprint and a lack of pace in the feature race meant he would come away without points.